Skip to content

 Every module.
 What it does.
 Why it matters.

 Not a feature list — a product surface.
-Each module here groups the inventoryapp surfaces a working day actually touches, with the WAC codes it enforces and the operator-pain it removes.
-Two stores run on every one of these today.
+Each module here groups the surfaces a working day actually touches, with the WAC codes it enforces and the operator-pain it removes.
+Operators run every one of these every day.

 Slang